Indian weddings are widely reputed for their wildness and colourfulness. What I experienced in Mumbai did nothing to diminish that reputation!

 After the shoe-stealing, the wedding ceremony itself was far more quiet, mainly consisting of a Hindu priest performing rituals with the bride and the groom, followed long-lasting of bargaining before Deepak finally was able to buy his shoes back.
 After that, lunch!

 “Be at the dinner at 10” was the instruction ahead of the dinner.
 In India, that would usually mean “show up some time after 11”, but this was allegedly THE exception.
 “Better show up 15 minutes early”.
-Interpreting that as “try to be there before 11”, Hogne and I actually met at the hotel bar a few minutes before 10 to have a quick beer before going.
+Interpreting that as “try to be there before 11”, Hogne and I met at the hotel bar a few minutes to 10 for a quick beer before going.

 Arriving at the venue at around 10:45, we were clearly the first to arrive.
 Fortunately, attentive waiters made sure we were fully supplied with drinks and bitings for the one hour or so before the other guests arrived.